 What Happens When You Catch the Sun?

-If you're someone who burns and goes pink after being in the sun, you have cooler tones; where as if you turn golden-brown, your skin is warmer toned.
+If you're someone who burns and goes pink after being in the sun, you have cooler tones.
+If you turn golden brown, your skin is warmer toned.

 You may try on a shirt that you love at the store, but it doesn't look as great on you as you thought it would.
 Once you know what colors flatter your skin tone the most, you can use this knowledge whenever you go shopping for new clothes and accessories.

 This isn't to say that you must always stick to one of your suggested colors.
 These are guidelines, not rigid rules.
 However, they do serve the purpose of informing you what your best colors are likely to be.
 These are the colors that will enhance your natural complexion and features, without clashing with your hair or skin tones.

 Of course, if you do ever dramatically change your hair color, your best-suited colors will alter slightly so it's important to be aware of this.
 You should use your newfound knowledge when choosing makeup colors as well as attire.
 This way, your face and clothing will blend harmoniously for an overall fabulous look.

 Stick to Your Best Shades

 You'll feel great in whatever you wear once you know what colors flatter your skin tone, and choosing your wardrobe accordingly, can have a significant impact on how you look and ultimately feel.
 It can also take some of the guesswork out of shopping for new clothes, something that can help reduce stress while saving time and money.
 When you wear colors that complement your skin tone instead of clashing with it, you're tuning in to your body and natural complexion, which will make you look and feel your best.